Bees & Gardens

 South African born, where my love for food started.
 I then moved to and worked in London as a chef for 18 years where I fell in with a Glaswegian.
 My wife, Anna, and I opened Celentano’s in 2021, a restaurant between central and east Glasgow looking over The Necropolis.
 I previously had some beehives on a roof I used to work at where my interest in bees started.
 I am fascinated of how intelligent they are, how they communicate with the whole hive and how they are one of the only community driven insects.
 I appreciate how important they are to the eco system and I’m very grateful to be part of such a unique, community driven project.

-We recently received a donation of £1.5k from the Robertson Trust via Edringtons sustainability department led by Emma Wylie to buy plants and containers for the bee garden.
-Emma and a team of volunteers from Edringtons helped us plant bee friendly flowers including spring bulbs that will help the bees throughout the seasons.
+We received a donation of £1.5k from the Robertson Trust via Edringtons sustainability department led by Emma Wylie to buy plants and containers for the bee garden.
+Emma and a team of volunteers from Edringtons helped us plant bee friendly flowers in September 2021 including spring bulbs that will help the bees throughout the seasons.
 We were pleased to work again with Caulders garden centre especially Lorna from the Mearnskirk branch who gave us advice about the most appropriate plants.
 The Glasgow Wood recycling centre on South Street supplied our planters.

 There are many green areas around the GRI site so if you wish to be involved in the care of our bees or any garden projects them please get in touch.